 This keyboard has good compatibility with most desktop operating systems.
 All keys and features work on Windows and Linux, but Scroll Lock, Pause, and some of the hotkeys don't work on macOS.

-We tested the Redragon K552-RGB, but there are 8 variants of this keyboard in various colors, type of switch used, and backlight.
-Outemu Blue are Redragon's proprietary switches that are similar to Cherry MX Blues.
-With the exception of typing quality and backlight customization, most of our results are applicable to the other variants as well.
+We tested the Redragon K552-RGB, but there are 8 variants of this keyboard in various colors and backlight.
+With the exception of backlight customization, most of our results are applicable to the other variants as well.

 When comparing the Redragon K552 to other keyboards on the market, it feels rather barebones.
 Although it has a great build quality, it doesn't have programmable keys and backlight customization is limited.